Martinasechi/S.meliloti-symbiosis/README.md

 # S.meliloti-symbiosis
-## Master's thesis in Molecular and Applied Biology at the University of Florence
+## Master's thesis on computational biology (supervised by Prof. Alessio Mengoni).
+Master's degree in Molecular and Applied Biology at the University of Florence (December 2022).

 ### Systems biology in an ecological context: the model of the nitrogen fixing bacterial symbiont _Sinorhizobium meliloti_